Jonathan Meades: Books and other writing

 In 1982, Harpers & Queen published three short stories which Meades had written about "rural lowlife".
 These, along with four more, were collected in 1984 as Filthy English, his first volume of fiction.
 Andrew Billen of the London Evening Standard later described them as "bucolic horror stories".
 A few more stories appeared in his first anthology of journalism and essays, 1989's Peter Knows What Dick Likes, the title of which is a reference to the supposed superiority of male-on-male fellatio.

-He contributed to the screenplay of the 1992 French-Italian adventure film L'Atlantide, directed by Bob Swaim, and also wrote three unproduced screenplays in the 1980s and '90s: Millie's Problem (1985), The Side I Dressed On (1987) and The Brute's Price (1996).
+He contributed to the screenplay of the 1992 French-Italian adventure film L'Atlantide, directed by Bob Swaim and also wrote three unproduced screenplays in the 1980s and the 1990s: Millie's Problem (1985), The Side I Dressed On (1987) and The Brute's Price (1996).